mgalloy/idldoc/reference/idldoc-tutorial.rst

 This places the IDLdoc version information into the title/subtitle of the documentation.
 We'll talk about some of the other options in the following sections.

+Note: By default, IDLdoc 3.0 copies source code into the output directory, so placing the output directory in your `!PATH` can cause IDL to choose the (possibly outdated) copy in the docs over the correct source file.
+It is recommended to either place your docs outside your `!PATH` or use the `NOSOURCE` keyword.

 Comment format
 --------------